-Part 2.1 For all ILOs provide example from your case work.
+Part 2.1 For all four ILOs provide separate examples from your case work.
 For ILO1, the need for more than one level of analysis should be provided; for ILO2, one aspect of the problem formulation process should be exemplified; for ILO3, example of evaluation of theory and models should be provided; for ILO4, one of the specified areas within industrial management should be stated.
 For all reflections the interpretations of the ILO must be correct.
 [ILO1-4, by reflection]